dedobbelaere/dedobbelaere.github.io/_posts/2025-07-06-you-shouldn't-just-do-things.md

 Jacob Silverman has an excellent article [here](https://www.jacobsilverman.com/p/you-can-just-do-things) which nicely sums up the ways in which the "you can just do things" mantra is slowly eroding the federal government.
 I will not be rehearsing these ideas here.
 My focus instead is to make a case for why you *shouldn't* just do things when acting from a position of authority.
 I justify this claim on two grounds: (1) just doing things amounts to exercising authority arbitrarily (2) exercising authority arbitrarily does not promote the common good.
 I'll defend each in turn.

 <a title="Joshua Reynolds, Public domain, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Sir_Joshua_Reynolds_(1723-92)_-_The_Marriage_of_George_III_-_RCIN_404353_-_Royal_Collection.jpg"><img width="100%" alt="&quot;The Marriage of George III&quot;, oil painting by Sir Joshua Reynolds, circa 1761." src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0f/Sir_Joshua_Reynolds_%281723-92%29_-_The_Marriage_of_George_III_-_RCIN_404353_-_Royal_Collection.jpg/1024px-Sir_Joshua_Reynolds_%281723-92%29_-_The_Marriage_of_George_III_-_RCIN_404353_-_Royal_Collection.jpg?20200711194636"></a>
+<small>"The Marriage of George III", oil painting by Sir Joshua Reynolds, circa 1761.</small>

 ### Just Doing Things, Arbitrarily